dongweijun/learngit/readme.txt

-git is a distributed version control system git is free software distributed under the GPL git has a mutable index called stage git tracks changes of files
+git is a version control system git is free software creating a new branch is quick